 To initiate the screencast, you'll have to repeat the steps you took to install the screen recorder on your computer, so just click on the Create menu, once more and then pick the Record a Video feature from the list.

 Step 2 - Adjusting the video settings

 The limited scope of screen recording features also includes the system audio recording option and the feature that enables you to record the movement of your cursor.
-Don't start recording before you've adjusted all the settings in accordance with the demands of the video you're working on.
+Don't start recording before you've adjusted all the settings following the demands of the video you're working on.
 Hold the Shift + F11 buttons to start recording or click on the big red Record button.